rathrio/susuba/README.md

 # susuba

-This app provides a mongoDB backend and can be accessed via a JSON API.
-A frontend is in development at the [susuba-web-ui project (http://github.com/jugglinghobo/susuba-web-ui)].
+This app provides a mongoDB backend that can be accessed via a JSON API.
+A frontend is in development at the [susuba-web-ui project] (http://github.com/jugglinghobo/susuba-web-ui).

 ## Prerequisites